-McKenzie MDT for Lumbar Spine: The McKenzie protocol revolves around the discovery of a spinal position and movement that reduces a patients low back and/or sciatic-like symptoms.
-This information is then used in the office and, more importantly, at home to self-treat the source of the pain.
+The McKenzie protocol revolves around the discovery of a spinal position and movement that reduces a patients neck and low back symptoms.
+This “directional preference” is then used in the office and, more importantly, at home, to self-treat the source of the pain.
 This method’s results have been extensively researched and is used in large corporate settings because of its effectiveness and the ability for patients to return to work.

 trans-cranial Direct Current Stimulation:

 Generally speaking, this is the application of an electrical stimulus to the exterior of the head to influence brain function.
 Utilizing the way information is transmitted in the brain, via action potentials, and the application of known physical locations of areas in the brain, allow for brain functions and patient symptoms to be modulated with micro-voltage on the cranial surface.
 Uses include, but not limited to, rehabilitation for post-stroke patients, tinnitus relief, and anxiety/depression.